 US Ambassador Hildreth, a former Republican governor of Maine, also supported giving military aid to Pakistan as he viewed this as in Americas best interest.
 Hildreth became friends with Mirza.
 Mirza’s son, Humayun actually “married Hildreth’s daughter Jospehine.”
 Let the speculation begin.
 If you read part 1 you read that after 1951, Pakistan had a internal political mess.
 This opened up many positions and gave power to unelected nonpoliticians.
 Mirza, who had many roles, became president later on in 1956, was now the Defense Secretary and Pakistan got what they wanted, more or less.

 “The US and Pakistan signed a Mutual Defense Assistance Agreement on May 19, 1954,” lays out Haqqani.
 This assured that Pakistan would assist the US in their anticommunist mission.
-Also: “Pakistan affirmed that it ‘would not undertake any act of aggression against any other nation.”
+Also: “Pakistan affirmed that it would not undertake any act of aggression against any other nation.”
 Pakistani leftists were not happy.
 This gave the US more reason to support Mirza and Ayub and the elites because the alternative could certainly be an anti-American government rising to power.
 The US government was not concerned that the Pakistani parliament was ineffectual and the new nation-state had no constitution.
-America was considered about anticommunism support, and that is basically it.
+America was primarily focused on solidifying anticommunism support, and that is basically it.
 In fact, there wouldn’t be direct elections in Pakistan until 1970.

 The Pakistan Problem: Path Dependency